aporlowski/pi-sdr/README.md

 - [RTL-SDR Blog V3 Dongle and Antenna Kit](https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Defined/dp/B011HVUEME/) $39.95 (in the tutorial below [this](https://www.amazon.com/gp/product/B00UAB79WG/) cheaper $ 19.99 SDR dongle was used instead.
 The reccommended dongle should provide better radio reception with less manual frequency corerection and less frequency drift compared to a cheaper dongle.
 It should also require no deviation from the tutorial)
 - **Total $242.38 not including tax, or $139.9 with existing Pi and SD card** (You can redudece the price by $40 or more by using cheaper Raspberry Pi's and SDR dongles)

+The pi-top[4] case is a well designed case for use in education or project settings, such as building robots, sensors, and more.
+It has the added benefit of exposing all GPIO pins and ports of the raspberry pi, so you can extend your pi to do multiple other projects if desired.

 ### Car Plug in Model

 If you simply want to plug your Pi radio into a car (or other USB power source and bluetooth speaker), then you will only need your Pi, the SDR dongle and antenna kit, and an inexpensive case.